QPL2025/qpl-jekyll/program.md

 ##### 15:30 -- 16:00 Break
 ##### 16:00 -- 17:00 Poster Session 1
+* Room *Cafeteria.*
+  * Charles Yuan and Michael Carbin. **Tower: Data Structures in Quantum Superposition.**
+  * Ahmet Çevik and Zeki Seskir. **On the Cardinality of Future Worldlines in Discrete Spacetime Structures.**
+  * "Laurens Walleghem, Rui Soares Barbosa, Matthew Pusey and Stefan Weigert". **A hybrid Bell-FR paradox and the measurement postulate.**
 ##### 17:00 -- 18:00 Poster Session 2
+* Room *Cafeteria.*
+  * Angelos Bampounis and Rui Soares Barbosa. **Matchgate hierarchy: A Clifford-like hierarchy for matchgate circuits.**

 ## Tuesday